StanSm789/GithubExplorer/backendSimulation/docker_instruction.md

-# The Galaxy Names App
+# Github Explorer App

-TheGalaxyNames is a Go application that provides access to a list of random GitHub users.
+The GithubExplorer is a Go/React application that provides access to a list of random GitHub users.
+The Go app imitates the backend, while the React acts as the frontend.
+The following instruction is how to run the Go app using Docker.

 ## Prerequisites